aehrc/ontoserver-deploy/README.md

 # How does it work?

-This deployment runs one Ontoserver instance in read/write mode and zero or more instances of Ontosever in a **read only** mode.
+This deployment runs one stateful Ontoserver instance and zero or more instances of Ontoserver, all in a **read only** mode.

-Looking at the diagram you will see there are two types of Ontoserver instance: a single stateful instances and zero or more stateless instances.
 The stateless instances provide the horizontal scaling.
 The Nginx cache is configured to route the requests to the appropriate instances, and can provide TLS if required.

 The stateful instance is there to support _write_ operations as well as _read only_ interactions that nevertheless intrinsically establish state in the instance.